Freshnuts/v2_chat/README.md

 # v2_chat
 A LINUX terminal Chat program written in C. P2P with 2 users only.
+I am in the process of implementing encryption.

-I am currently interested in this project because of my interests in specializing Network Programming.
+Currently interested in this project because of my interests in specializing Network Programming.
 Writing a chat program will allow me to practice threading in C at the same time.
 If you see any unsafe procedures or techniques in my coding please let me know, as I would like to stay far away from buffer overflows, & implement